J&J Medical Connect

 • PSMA-PET-positive for ≥1 locoregional (pelvic) lesion without distant extra pelvic lesion

-• PSMA-PET-positive for ≥1 loco-regional (pelvic) lesion with extra pelvic lesion(s)
+• PSMA-PET-positive for ≥1 locoregional (pelvic) lesion with extra pelvic lesion(s)

-• Select exclusion criteria: history of pelvic radiation for malignancy; history of ADT or chemotherapy for prostate cancer; prior treatment for biochemical recurrence; prior treatment with a CYP17 inhibitor, androgen receptor (AR) antagonist, medication that lowers androgen levels, or bilateral orchiectomy; small cell or neuroendocrine carcinoma of the prostate; clinically significant cardiovascular disease; use of 5-alpha-reductase inhibitor or an investigational agent ≤4 weeks prior to randomization; history of seizure or at increased risk of seizure
+• Select exclusion criteria: history of pelvic radiation for malignancy; history of ADT or chemotherapy for prostate cancer; prior treatment for BCR; prior treatment with a CYP17 inhibitor, androgen receptor antagonist, medication that lowers androgen levels, or bilateral orchiectomy; small cell or neuroendocrine carcinoma of the prostate; clinically significant cardiovascular disease; use of 5-alpha-reductase inhibitor or an investigational agent ≤4 weeks prior to randomization; history of seizure or at increased risk of seizure

 Results